-The Ontario Electrical Safety Code (OESC) 28th Edition 2021 now requires all outdoor receptacles within 2.5 m of grade to be protected by a ground fault circuit interrupter (GFCI).
-If the outdoor receptacle is not GFCI protected, please ensure that all plug-in electrical equipment used outdoors has GFCI protection, or is connected to a GFCI protected cord (see Figure F1); your life may depend on it.
+Since 2021, a general rule was added to the 28th Edition of the Ontario Electrical Safety Code (OESC) requiring all outdoor receptacles within 2.5 m of grade to be protected by a ground fault circuit interrupter (GFCI).
+If the outdoor receptacle is not GFCI protected, ensure that all plug-in electrical equipment used outdoors has GFCI protection, or is connected to a GFCI protected cord (see Figure F1); your life may depend on it.